apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

  * More doors:
    * Intro door after reviving villager
    * Door after goblin guard, in Mount Craw during Non-Violent Offender
+   * Overworld shrine door at the end of A Realm In Peril
  * New Additions:
    * Photo Mode activation time
    * Fast-travel/teleport/resurrect skips